Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: The Borel Sum and the Asymptotic Separation

 Let us first consider the asymptotic separation for the case $m<p$, where the exponential suppression wins and the contour integral in Eq.~(\ref{eq:Sepa1}) is convergent.
-Here the path ${\cal C}_x $ is split into two contributions.
+Here the path ${\cal C}_x$ is split into two contributions.
 The first starts at $x_-=1+i 0$ and ends at negative real infinity in the positive imaginary half plane, i.e.\ at $x^\infty_-=-\infty+i\eta$ with $\eta$ being some positive real number.
 The second starts at $x^\infty_+=-\infty-i\eta$, runs in the negative imaginary half plane and ends at $x_+=1-i 0$.
-Both paths are also visualized in Fig.~\ref{fig:x-contour}.
+Both paths are also visualized in Fig.~\ref{fig:x-contour} as the arrowed blue dotted lines.
 Changing again to the $t$ variable defined in Eq.~(\ref{eq:tdef}) we can rewrite the expression for the asymptotic separation as

 where the upper limits of the two integrals are $t_\mp^\infty=-\infty\pm i\eta$.
-The corresponding paths are visualized in Fig.~\ref{fig:t-contour}.
+The corresponding paths are visualized in Fig.~\ref{fig:t-contour}, again by the arrowed blue dotted lines.
 The $t$-integrals can be readily evaluated giving

 For the case $m>p$ we cannot employ the integration path described above, because Eq.~(\ref{eq:Sepa2}) diverges.
-To define the result for this case we can add an infinitesimal imaginary contribution to $p$ of the form $p\to p\pm i 0$ for the integral in the upper/lower complex $t$ plane.
-This allows us to change the integration limits to $t_\mp^\infty=\pm i\infty$ without modifying the integrals for $p>m$.
-The result can then be analytically continued to $m>p$ and the result is already shown in in Eq.~(\ref{eq:Sepa3}), where the corresponding prescription is accounted for in the term $(p-m+i 0)^{2m\hat b_1-\gamma+\ell}$.
-Note that this prescription is equivalent to setting insertions of the boundaries $t_\mp^\infty$ into the indefinite integral functions in Eq.~(\ref{eq:Sepa3}) to zero.
+We therefore have to rely on an analytic continuation.
+To define the result for $m>p$ we can add an infinitesimal imaginary contribution to $p$ of the form $p\to p\pm i 0$ in the original integral in Eq.~(\ref{eq:Sepa2}) in the upper/lower complex $t$ plane.
+This leaves the value of the integral for $m<p$ unchanged.
+This modification now allows us to change the integration limits to $t_\mp^\infty=\pm i\infty$, again without modifying the integral value for $m<p$.
+With these modifications the integral can now be evaluated for $m>p$ and the resulting analytic expression is the one already given in Eq.~(\ref{eq:Sepa3}), where the previously mentioned infinitesimal imaginary part prescription is accounted for in the term $(p-m+i 0)^{2m\hat b_1-\gamma+\ell}$.
+In other words, the analytic continuation for $m>p$ simply entails using the analytic result obtained for the case $m<p$ with a infinitesimal imaginary part prescription to render its dependence on the sign of $p-m$ unambiguous.
+Note that the results for the overall power-dependence of the asymptotic separation on $\Lambda_{\rm QCD}$ is $\sim (\Lambda_{\rm QCD}^{2}/s_0)^p$, which arises from the combination of the prefactor $\sim (\Lambda_{\rm QCD}^{2}/s_0)^m$ and the analytic form of the incomplete $\Gamma$-function.
+We will show in our numerical analyses of Secs.~\ref{sec:large-beta} and \ref{sec:realistic} that the result for the asymptotic separation given in Eq.~(\ref{eq:Sepa3}) provides values for the CIPT Borel sums that are perfectly compatible with the CIPT series behavior for $m\neq p$ at intermediate orders where the series show a stable behavior.